sftcd/cs2014/assignments/assignment3/README.md

 ([TLS](https://tools.ietf.org/html/rfc5246)), e.g.
 when using
 [HTTPS](https://tools.ietf.org/html/rfc2818).
-While we don't notice it here, that actually makes those values more comlpex and bigger for no ostensibly good reason, if one didn't consider the savings in code re-use.
+While we don't notice it here, that actually makes those values more complex and bigger for no ostensibly good reason, if one didn't consider the savings in code re-use.
 Cases like that are common, and are one reason why it can take a very loooong time to migrate away from use of some pretty old